ReactJs-games/connect-4/README.md

 # Connect 4

-This is a Simple Sudoku app made in React JS.
+This is a Connect 4 game made in React JS.
 Instructions included.

 ## Frameworks & Libraries Used